PACE-University-CapstoneProjects/TEAM3--CS691-692-IT691-SPRING-2020/README.md

 # TEAM3--CS691-692-IT691-SPRING-2020

-Design Factors of 5G Bringing Innovation to the Medical Field
+Title: Design Factors of 5G Bringing Innovation to the Medical Field

 Team Members: Guy Butler, Irwin Narayan, Vinod Antony, Adrian Johnson

 Customer: Druvil Ghandi

-The medical field is a ever growing, vastly changing sector of our culture.
+Abstract: The medical field is a ever growing, vastly changing sector of our culture.
 Technology has a direct impact on its growth thus causing the rapid evolution of this aspect of our economy and truly innovating this field in its entirety.
 We asked